 - Authentication establishes the identity of the caller (user or application).

 - Authorization determines which operations the caller can perform, based on a combination of Azure role-based access control (Azure RBAC) and key vault access policy or managed HSM local RBAC.

-Azure AD enforces tenant isolation and implements robust measures to prevent access by unauthorized parties, as described previously in Azure Active Directory section.
-Access to a key vault or managed HSM is controlled through two interfaces or planes – management plane and data plane – with both planes using Azure AD for authentication.
+Microsoft Entra ID enforces tenant isolation and implements robust measures to prevent access by unauthorized parties, as described previously in Microsoft Entra ID section.
+Access to a key vault or managed HSM is controlled through two interfaces or planes – management plane and data plane – with both planes using Microsoft Entra ID for authentication.

 - Management plane enables you to manage the key vault or managed HSM itself, for example, create and delete key vaults or managed HSMs, retrieve key vault or managed HSM properties, and update access policies.
 For authorization, the management plane uses Azure RBAC with both key vaults and managed HSMs.

 - Data plane enables you to work with the data stored in your key vaults and managed HSMs, including adding, deleting, and modifying your data.
 For vaults, stored data can include keys, secrets, and certificates.
 For managed HSMs, stored data is limited to cryptographic keys only.
 For authorization, the data plane uses Key Vault access policy and Azure RBAC for data plane operations with key vaults, or managed HSM local RBAC with managed HSMs.